-Conjunctions used include after, as, as long as, as soon as, before, since, so long as, until, when, whenever, while
+Conjunctions used in clauses of time include after, as, as long as, as soon as, before, since, so long as, until, when, whenever, and while.

-- Before he died, he shook my hand.
+- Before he drew his last breath, he shook my hand.

 - That is the farm where I saw a lot of scorpions.